 The northern sunfish is associated with densely vegetated areas of slow-moving rivers and creeks.
 They may also linger around submerged woody debris.
 Northern sunfish tend to stay in shallow areas in clear, warm water, and avoids swift currents (Wells and Haynes 2007).
 Some habitats include backwaters where submerged aquatic vegetation is present, or in turbid streams where emergent vegetation is present.
 Preferred substrates include sand and gravel, although silt is sometimes used.

 The northern sunfish's distribution in New York State is highly restricted.
 It is currently known only from an introduced population in Cayuga Creek in southern Niagara County and two native populations: a 6 km segment of Tonawanda Creek in Niagara and Erie counties (Carlson 2012) and Great Chazy River (Maxwell and Carlson (2017).
 Two records of northern sunfish were also found at a historically known area of Johnson Creek in Orleans County.
 It is unclear whether these represent a population or were incidental.
-Historically they were found in the Lake Erie and Lake Ontario watersheds in western New York.
+Historically they were found in the Lake Erie and Lake Ontario watersheds in western New York and the Oswego watershed in central New York.

 The northern sunfish is restricted in range to certain large streams in the northern parts of east-central North America.
 Its range includes southern Quebec and Ontario, the Great Lakes Region (including Western New York), and the Mississippi River drainage.